 Responsible for investment structuring and deal execution.
 Prior to joining the team James worked as a corporate financier for 12 years where he advised corporate boards and shareholders in the UK and abroad on equity and debt financing.
 Aspiring kite surfer, world traveller and recent convert to cycling.

-Mark spent fourteen years working in the financial service industry, including the Bank of England where he was a Senior Manager in the Foreign Exchange Division, and Barclays Global Investors, where he was a Managing Director in the Global Index and Markets Group.
-Currently he is the Chair of Fair Finance, the London-based microfinance company.
-He is also the Deputy Chair of the University of East London, and the Independent Director of the Institutional Money Market Funds Association.
+Mark spent fourteen years working in the financial service industry, including the Bank of England where he was a Senior Manager in the Foreign Exchange Division, and Barclays Global Investors where he was a Managing Director in the Global Index and Markets Group.
+Currently he is Chair of Trustees at the Curwen Print Study Centre, a fine art educational charity, and an Independent Director at IMMFA, a City trade association.
+Previously he was Chair of Fair Finance, the London-based micro-finance company.
 Mark has a PhD in philosophy and is an Associate Research Fellow at the Institute of Philosophy at the University of London.

-Mark spent 25 years at Accenture where he was the Global Head Of Strategy and responsible for the firm's relationship with The World Economic Forum (WEF).
-He is an international commentator on future macro trends and is now leading The Future of the Internet initiative at WEF looking at governance, cyber security, access and digital transformation of industries.
-Mark is chairman of Leap a charity helping young people address conflict and is married to Caroline an MP who is 2nd Church Commissioner.
+Mark spent 26 years at Accenture where he was the Global Head Of Strategy and responsible for the firm's relationship with The World Economic Forum (WEF).
+He is an international commentator on future macro trends and is now leading The Future of the Digital Economy initiative at WEF looking at internet governance, cyber security, access and digital transformation of industries.
+Mark is chairman of Leap, a charity helping young people address conflict, and is married to Caroline an MP who is 2nd Church Commissioner.